Essential Oils for School Teachers

 Lastly, fill the rest of the container to the top with distilled water.
-Please leave room at the top for the foaming pump lid, sometimes they have a section that goes back into the container that will take up space, I have often times put too much water in my containers and the mixture overflows when putting the lid on.
+Please leave room at the top for the foaming pump lid.
+Sometimes they have a section that goes back into the container that will take up space.
+I have often put too much water in my containers and the mixture overflows when putting the lid on.
 Be advised when filling to leave some extra room for that lid!

 # 4 Essential Oil Roller

 Another great idea, is to create an essential oil roller set for the teacher.
 Personally, I know a teacher would need a variety of the roller blends to make it through the school day.
-There are several fun ideas on my Essential Oil Roller Recipe Blog.
+I have written about several different great roller recipes in the past.
 Any teacher would be thankful to receive a Stress Away or Wellness Roller.
-You could pair it with a cute room spray too.
+You could pair a roller with a cute room spray (see below) as well!

 # 5 Room Spray

 A room spray is a nice gift as a teacher because sometime the classroom needs a little freshening up.
 With all those kids going in and out of the classroom everyday, keeping things smelling nice can get hard.
-Room spray is so easy and its such an awesome way to remove sooo many toxins from the traditional fragrance air fresheners!
+Room spray is so easy and its such an awesome way to remove many toxins by avoiding the traditional fragrance-filled commercial air fresheners!
 Oh those have got to go, if you still have them in your house please look into ditching those toxins.